 Are there any health benefits to drinking mango wine?

-Mango wine can contain antioxidants and other beneficial compounds that can have health benefits.
+Mango wine can contain antioxidants and other beneficial compounds with health benefits.
 However, it should be consumed in moderation, as with any alcoholic beverage.

 What equipment do I need to make Mango Wine at home

 You will need some winemaking equipment to make homemade Mango Wine.
-This includes a fruit crusher (or utensil to crush the fruit), primary fermentation container, glass carboy (either 1 gallon or 5 gallon), wine siphon, funnel, airlock, and more.
-For more information see our post on winemaking equipment kits.
+This includes a fruit crusher (or utensil to crush the fruit), primary fermentation container, glass carboy (1 gallon or 5 gallons), wine siphon, funnel, airlock, and more.
+For more information, see our post on winemaking equipment kits.

-All year long, mango wine is a great way to enjoy the sweet, tropical flavor of mango.
-With just a few simple ingredients and a bit of patience, you can easily make a batch of delicious homemade mango wine that is sure to impress your friends and family.
-Whether you prefer sweet or dry, white or red, this easy-to-follow recipe is sure to have you sipping your way through summer or any other time of the year.
+All year long, mango wine is a great way to enjoy mango’s sweet, tropical flavor.
+With just a few simple ingredients and patience, you can easily make a batch of delicious homemade mango wine that will impress your friends and family.
+Whether you prefer sweet or dry, white or red, this easy-to-follow recipe will surely make you sipping through summer or any other time.